tronprotocol/tronbox/README.md

 #### Configure Solc

-You can configure the solc compiler as in the following file tronbox.js
+You can configure the solc compiler as the following example in tronbox.js
 ```javascript
 module.exports = {
   networks: {